On This Page

 Ayurvedic Treatment for Urticaria

-Acharya Chakradutta has clearly and systematically described the Shamana Chikitsa of Sheetapitta giving considerable importance to Doshagati (transit of doshas).
-He has advised that the individuals suffering from Sheetapitta can be given either Sheeta or Ushna aahara and Paniyas with due consideration to Doshagati.
-Acharya Bhavaprakasha has described Sodhana (Purificatory), Shamana (Palliative), and Bahi Parimarjana Chikitsa (External therapies) in Sheetapitta.
+Acharya Chakradutta has clearly and systematically described the Shamana Chikitsa of Sheetapitta, giving considerable importance to Doshagati (transit of doshas).
+He has advised that individuals suffering from Sheetapitta may be given either Sheeta or Ushna Ahara and Paniya, with due consideration to Doshagati.
+Acharya Bhavaprakasha has described Sodhana (purificatory), Shamana (palliative), and Bahi Parimarjana Chikitsa (external therapies) for the management of Sheetapitta.

-So, we at IAFA® provide certain treatment measures by following the principles of Ayurveda for ayurvedic treatment of urticaria (hives).
-These treatment measures include internal medications and external therapies along with purificatory therapies.
+So, we at IAFA® provide specific treatment measures by following the principles of Ayurveda for the treatment of urticaria (hives).
+These measures include internal medications, external therapies, and purificatory treatments.

 Internal Medications for Urticaria